 During her 35 years career as an artist, she has explored different media, among them watercolours, acrylics, and mixed media.
 In 2014, her explorations led her to embrace paper collage.
 Her very specialized and unique technique, rendered her a lot of success.

 Joanna exhibits nationally and internationally.
 She is an elected live member and a president of CFS (Colour and Form Society).

 In 2020, Joanna’s work has been accepted to Government of Ontario Art Collection.

 Joanna Is an art teacher and a presenter.
-She has taught in art organizations such as Oakville art Society, Oakville Galleries and Oakville Art Studio Inc. Before the pandemic she was scheduled to teach in Haliburton School of Art, Fleming Collage.
+She has taught in art organizations such as Oakville art Society, Oakville Galleries and Oakville Art Studio Inc. In 2022, she is scheduled to teach in Haliburton School of Art, Fleming Collage.
 Currently she is teaching via Zoom.
-She was also invited to do a presentation via Zoom for Don Valley Art Club.
+She was also invited to do a presentation via Zoom for Don Valley Art Club and Clarkson Art Society.